A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone

 \subsection{Type-Aware Chromosome Encoding}

-The route taken by each vehicle, as well as the locations where the drone is launched from and lands on the truck, are the answers to the TSPD and the FSTSP.
+The route taken by each vehicle, as well as the locations where the drone is launched from and lands on the truck, are the solutions to the TSPD and the FSTSP.
 Our HGA for TSPD/FSTSP is unique in how we encode each solution in a chromosome, which keeps a sequence of customer nodes and records the type of each node: either a truck node or a drone node.
 Hence, we call our HGA the HGA with Type-Aware Chromosomes (HGA-TAC).
 While each number in HGA-TAC's Chromosome encoding represents a customer node in the sequence, the truck nodes are represented by positive numbers, and the drone nodes are shown by negative numbers.
 Therefore, each chromosome includes the truck route as well as the drone route, and the TSPD/FSTSP tour will be accomplished if the launch and landing points are known.
-To handle such type-aware chromosomes, we devise a novel dynamic programming formulation and type-aware crossover operations.
-The proposed dynamic programming method, which we call \JOIN{}, determines the optimal launch and landing points for the drone.
-The details of the \JOIN{} algorithm will be discussed in \ref{DP}.
+To handle such type-aware chromosomes, we devise a novel DP formulation and type-aware crossover operations.
+The proposed DP method, which we call \JOIN{}, determines the optimal launch and landing points for the drone.
+The details of the \JOIN{} algorithm are discussed in Section \ref{DP}.

 A simple example will serve as a better understanding of our chromosome encoding.
 Consider a network that has ten customers.
 Figure \ref{fig:representation} illustrates how the chromosome of an individual is coded in our algorithm before and after the addition of the depot.
 As mentioned previously, positive and negative numbers represent the nodes visited by truck and drone, respectively.
-The truck tour in this example is $[0-4-6-9-3-1-10-0']$, while the drone tour is $[0-2-5-8-7-0']$.
+The truck tour in this example is $[0,4,6,9,3,1,10,0']$, while the drone tour is $[0,2,5,8,7,0']$.
 The TSPD solution is shown in Figure \ref{fig:solution} if we assume the launch and landing locations found by \JOIN{} are $\{0,6,3,10\}$ and $\{6,3,1,0'\}$ respectively.